transform a single line of input

 usual.

-If the argument list is empty, the __line_filter
+If the argument list is empty, the __line_filter function takes

-, and calls the original function, passing each line
+input from stdin, and calls the original function, passing each line

-as a line of arguments.
+from stdin as a line of arguments.

-would evaluate to the name of the previous function in the stack
+FUNCNAMEis somewhat of a call stack, soFUNCNAME[1]would evaluate to the name of the previous function in the stack

-If the function can handle line newlines, use __file_filter
+If the function can handle line newlines, use __file_filter instead

-of __line_filter
+of __line_filter.

 __file_filter() {